-In the second case, two more $X$ errors on qubits 6 and 7 are added.
-Now the overall error is of weight $9>D=7$ as in Fig.~\ref{fig:surf_d7}\,(d).
-There is a similar result that conventional BP$_4$ traps around a smaller weight as shown in Fig.~\ref{fig:surf_d7}\,(e).
-Serial MBP$_4$ with $\alpha<1$ finds a valid degenerate error (of larger weight 11) as shown in Fig.~\ref{fig:surf_d7}\,(f), which is equivalent to the error in Fig.~\ref{fig:surf_d7}\,(d) up to four stabilizers $X_3X_4$, $X_5X_6$, $Z_{15}Z_{16}Z_{22}Z_{23}$, and $X_{26}X_{27}X_{33}X_{34}$.
+In the second example, two more $X$ errors at qubits 6 and 7 are added.
+Now the overall error is as in Fig.~\ref{fig:surf_d7}\,(d) and of weight $9>D=7$.
+Similar to the previous example, conventional BP$_4$ gets trapped around a small-weight error Fig.~\ref{fig:surf_d7}\,(e).
+Serial MBP$_4$ with $\alpha=0.65$ finds a degenerate error (of weight 11) in Fig.~\ref{fig:surf_d7}\,(f), equivalent to the actual error in Fig.~\ref{fig:surf_d7}\,(d) up to four stabilizers $X_3X_4$, $X_5X_6$, $Z_{15}Z_{16}Z_{22}Z_{23}$, and $X_{26}X_{27}X_{33}X_{34}$.

-For demonstration of the effects of smaller $\alpha$, we run serial MBP$_4$ with $\alpha=0.5$ on the two examples.
+To demonstrate of the effects of a further smaller $\alpha$, we reduce $\alpha$ from 0.65 to 0.5 in the two examples.
 In each case, the decoding correctly converges in two iterations:

-The first result in \eq{eq:d7_ai50_it2} is equivalent to the error in Fig.~\ref{fig:surf_d7}\,(a) up to four stabilizers $X_3X_4$, $Z_{15}Z_{16}Z_{22}Z_{23}$, $Z_{22}Z_{29}$, and $X_{32}X_{33}X_{39}X_{40}$.
-The second result in \eq{eq:d7_ai50_it2} is equivalent to the error in Fig.~\ref{fig:surf_d7}\,(d) up to five stabilizers $X_3X_4$, $X_5X_6$, $Z_{15}Z_{16}Z_{22}Z_{23}$, $Z_{22}Z_{29}$, and $X_{32}X_{33}X_{39}X_{40}$.
+The first result in \eq{eq:d7_ai50_it2} is equivalent to the error in Fig.~\ref{fig:surf_d7}\,(a) up to four stabilizers $X_3X_4$,\, $Z_{15}Z_{16}Z_{22}Z_{23}$,\, $Z_{22}Z_{29}$, and $X_{32}X_{33}X_{39}X_{40}$.
+The second result in \eq{eq:d7_ai50_it2} is equivalent to the error in Fig.~\ref{fig:surf_d7}\,(d) up to five stabilizers $X_3X_4$,\, $X_5X_6$,\, $Z_{15}Z_{16}Z_{22}Z_{23}$,\, $Z_{22}Z_{29}$, and $X_{32}X_{33}X_{39}X_{40}$.
 This suggests that using a smaller $\alpha$ may have a faster and yet correct convergence.

-Note that, as shown in Table~\ref{tbl:d7_degen1}, using normalized BP$_4$ with $\alpha_c<1$ makes the decoding diverge.
+Note that, as shown in Table~\ref{tbl:d7_degen1}, using normalized BP$_4$ with $\alpha_c<1$ makes the decoding to diverge.
 This can also be observed by monitoring the variation of the energy function and we will discuss it in Appendix~\ref{sec:eta}.